An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

+for some $M_1>0$.
 Then there exists a spherically symmetric global in time finite energy weak solution to the Cauchy problem \eqref{eq:QHD_md} which conserves the total energy for all times, i.e. $E(t)=E(0)$.
 In particular we have